 Poehlmann Lab

-Julie Poehlmann studies resilience in infants and young children who have experienced risks or trauma, including children with incarcerated parents, infants exposed to pre- and postnatal parental substance use, children raised by their grandparents, and preterm infants.
+Dr. Julie Poehlmann studies resilience in infants and young children who have experienced risks or trauma, including children with incarcerated parents, infants exposed to pre- and postnatal parental substance use, children raised by their grandparents, and preterm infants.
 She also designs and evaluates interventions to facilitate positive family interactions and well-being in vulnerable groups.
 Her current studies include the Healthy Brain and Child Development Study (HBCD) and the Enhanced Visits Program for children with incarcerated parents.
-If you are an undergraduate or graduate student, you can apply to become involved in the lab by emailing Julie Poehlmann at julie.poehlmanntynan@wisc.edu.
+If you are an undergraduate or graduate student, you can apply to become involved in the lab by emailing Dr. Poehlmann at japoehlmann@wisc.edu.

 Thomas Resilient Youth Lab (TRYlab)